keepthrifty/keepthrifty.github.io/_posts/2016-02-13-thrifty-valentines-day.md

 I wanted this to be a good time for us to focus on each other, so I talked to my mother-in-law a few weeks ago and set up a sleepover for our kids so my wife and I could have uninterrupted focus-time.

-Family babysiting = free and the kids love going to their grandparents’ house — it’s a win for everyone involved.
+Family babysitting = free and the kids love going to their grandparents’ house — it’s a win for everyone involved.

 # Focus on the Spirit over the Letter #